-After "game on" is called on an event, a player should attempt to remain in character for the duration of the event.
+After "game on" is called at an event, every player should attempt to remain in character for the duration of the event.
 Out of game comments should be kept to a minimum as they can disturb other players' game experience or immersion.
-If an out of game conversation needs to occur please hold it away from where game play is occurring or in the designated NPC camp.
+If an out of game conversation needs to occur, please hold it away from where game play is occurring or in the designated NPC camp.

-In most cases metagaming, or using outside knowledge that the character does not possess in game, is unacceptable.
-This is especially true if said out of game knowledge gives you or your character an advantage over another character.
+In most cases metagaming, or using outside knowledge that your character does not possess in game, is unacceptable.
+This is especially true if said of game knowledge gives you or your character an advantage over another character.
 However, there are times when metagaming can be appropriate, such as keeping play within your personal comfort limits, or keeping combat away from a hazardous area.
-Metagaming can also be appropriate when disadvantaging your character.
+Metagaming can be appropriate when disadvantaging your character, or including other characters (such as new players).
 For example, if you realize that losing a one on one fight will create the opportunity for a more exciting game for other players, it is okay to do so.
-Remember, this is community based story telling.
+Remember, this is community-based storytelling.

 If there is a disagreement on rules, please wait until after combat has resolved to discuss it with plot or staff.
 Do not interrupt game play to argue over rules.
+Listen to all instructions given by game runners.
 Remember, the game runners have the final say.

-As this game is based around community story telling, please realize that plot's decisions are final.
+As these games are based around community storytelling, please realize that Plot Team's decisions are final.
 While you may not understand the reasons for their decision, they are taking multiple things into account, such as short and long term plots and other character's actions.
 What might not make sense at the time, will likely make sense at a later date.
 With that being said, sometimes mistakes are made.
 Efforts will be made to remedy mistakes, but it is unlikely that a story decision will be reversed.

 Not all scenes will revolve around your character.
 If your character is not interested in what is occurring, please be patient.
 It is times like these where it is great to have something your character can keep themselves entertained with.
 If you find yourself having this issue regularly, please reach out to plot and they will work with you to help avoid this issue moving forward.

 Cursing is not banned from the game.
 However, please do so responsibly.
-If a young child or someone else who has indicated they are uncomfortable with such language is present, be considerate and do not use it around them.
+If someone has indicated they are uncomfortable with such language is present, be considerate and do not use it around them.
 It is also beneficial to try to create a few curses your character uses that are specific to the world.
 For an example, a Shoz'zai might use the following: "In Cirra's name..." or "May the ancestors seal your fate."